Have You Discovered that Your Partner is either Having or Has Had an Affair?

 I have been helping couples recover from affairs for many years.
 Working with couples who are struggling with affair recovery still presents a very difficult challenge.
 Each spouse must come to grips with the cracks in their relationship and face the disappointment of betrayal.

 Infidelity is frequently, but not always, a symptom of distress between partners.
-(See my blog post on Types of Affairs and What Causes Them).
+(See my blog post on Why Do People Cheat and Have Affairs).
 Couples can become disconnected and allow great emotional distance to form between them.
 This can create the environment for an affair or an infidelity to occur.

 How Could This Happen, There Were No Signs…